-Founded in 1988, Isla Bastimentos National Marine Park has one of the largest mangrove areas in the Caribbean in its southern part.
-The latter provides habitat for red and white mangroves, a dense forest of tropical shrubs established along the shores of the Bocas del Toro Archipelago.
-At the other end of the spectrum, Isla Bastimentos National Marine Park boasts numerous white sandy beaches prized for their crystal clear waters, palm tree cover, abundant marine life and coral reefs.
+Founded in 1988, Isla Bastimentos National Marine Park has one of the largest mangrove areas in the Caribbean that provides a habitat for red and white mangroves, a dense forest of tropical shrubs established along the shores of the Bocas del Toro Archipelago.
+At the other end of the spectrum, Isla Bastimentos National Marine Park boasts numerous white sandy beaches prized for their crystal-clear waters, palm tree cover, abundant marine life and coral reefs.
 The largest island (Isla Colón) of the archipelago is home to the provincial capital of Bocas del Toro, built in the early 20th century.
-It is a meeting place for different cultures and languages and is an essential starting point for exploring the main curiosities of the park.
-Many of them lead to the island of Bastimentos, which is as much appreciated for its surf spots as for the beauty and tranquillity of its beaches.
-It is covered by a thick tropical forest in its centre (populated by countless frogs) and contains a cave where many bats escape at dusk.
+It is a meeting place for different cultures and languages and is an essential starting point for exploring the park.
+The island of Bastimentos is appreciated for its surf spots and for the beauty and tranquillity of its beaches.
+It is covered by a thick tropical forest in its centre (populated by countless frogs) and contains a cave from which many bats escape at dusk.

-This exotic paradise, rich in biodiversity, is entirely free of roads and traffic.
-Inhabited by some 2,000 people year-round, Isla Bastimentos National Marine Park is known as an important nesting site for four different species of sea turtles (some of which are threatened with extinction).
-Invariably and for reasons still largely unexplained by biologists, they come to lay their eggs in the same place every year.
+This exotic paradise, rich in biodiversity, is entirely free of roads.
+Inhabited by some 2,000 people year-round, Isla Bastimentos National Marine Park is known as an important nesting site for four different species of sea turtles (some of which are threatened by extinction).
+They arrive to lay their eggs in the same place every year.
 This phenomenon occurs from April to September on the beaches of Playa Larga and the Caribbean islands of Zapatilla Cays.